Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 At the river’s edge, locals swarmed The Old Market, Phsar Chas, making last-minute purchases of meat, vegetables and rice before vendors closed for the night.
 Without refrigeration in their homes, food shopping remains a daily chore.

 As we drifted through the aisles, strings of pork sausages and dried fish hung from the rafters.
 I wondered how hundreds of merchants could make a living, since most stands sold the same products.
-The outer stalls dedicated to souvenirs, textiles, silk and T-shirts, remained open to lure tourists who had been temple climbing all day.

 Fish Pedicures in Siem Reap

 On our way to Pub Street, where Cambodian delicacies sizzled in chic, two-story, open-air restaurants, fish pedicures grabbed our attention.
 Rows of long, clear tanks, teeming with toothless, red garra (doctor fish), advertised “Feed our hungry fish with your dead skin.
+No piranhas!”

-After carousing up and down “restaurant row,” we settled on Khmer barbecue for the Cambodian dining experience called “fire mountain.”
+After carousing up and down restaurant row, we settled on Khmer barbecue for the Cambodian dining experience called “fire mountain.”
 A portable, dome-shaped, steno-lighted cooker was placed centrally on our table.
 Servers brought bowls of cabbage, leeks, fresh generic greens and a plate of raw beef, chicken, crocodile and shrimp pieces.

-The vegetables stewed in broth added to the trough around the dome, as we cooked our own meat and shrimp on top of the flame.
+The vegetables stewed in broth were added to the trough around the dome, as we cooked our own meat and shrimp on top of the flame.
 What fun we had.
 Universal answer for exotic meats: yes, crocodile tasted like tough chicken.

 Banteay Srei, Ta Som and Preah Khan

-Pink hues radiated from red sandstone block walls, and intricate carvings, considered the finest and best preserved of all Angkor Wat monuments, dazzled onlookers.
 Although no evidence exists that women actually lived here, it is thought that Banteay Srei was built by female laborers.
 Originally dedicated to Hindu Gods Vishnu and Shiva, Buddhists worshipped here later.

 On our way back to Siem Reap, we stopped at two jewels, Ta Som and Preah Khan, both revealing exotic jungle atmospheres, both with leaning structures encased by banyan tree roots, and both largely ignored by tourists.